Reagan (2024 film)

 Reagan is a 2024 American biographical drama film directed by Sean McNamara and written by Howard Klausner, based on Paul Kengor's 2006 book The Crusader: Ronald Reagan and the Fall of Communism.
 The film stars Dennis Quaid as President Ronald Reagan, alongside Penelope Ann Miller, Jon Voight, Kevin Dillon, David Henrie, and Mena Suvari.

 Filming began on September 9, 2020, and included locations such as Guthrie, Oklahoma.
 Reagan was theatrically released in the United States on August 30, 2024.
-It received negative reviews from critics and grossed $30.1 million.
+It received negative reviews from critics and at the 45th Golden Raspberry Awards, the film was nominated for six Razzie Awards including Worst Picture, Worst Actor for Dennis Quaid, Worst Supporting Actress for Penelope Ann Miller and earning Jon Voight the Worst Supporting Actor award and grossed $30.1 million.

 Plot

-Moscow, 2001, Russian politician Andrei Novikov arrives at the home of former KGB agent Viktor Petrovich, and questions why the Soviet Union fell.
+Moscow, today, Russian politician Andrei Novikov arrives at the home of former KGB agent Viktor Petrovich, and questions why the Soviet Union fell.
 Petrovich, who was assigned to surveil U.S. politician Ronald Reagan, discusses the Soviet Union's past ambitions to infiltrate Washington, D.C. and Hollywood.
 Petrovich details Reagan's childhood in 1920s Illinois, where his father Jack was an alcoholic but his mother Nelle instilled Reagan with Christian values.

 Reagan becomes a born-again Christian, and works as a lifeguard and radio announcer.
 He later moves to Hollywood, where he becomes an actor for Warner Bros.
 After World War II, Reagan's status as a leading man is in decline, though he is elected president of the Screen Actors Guild in 1947.
 During the Hollywood blacklist era, Reagan becomes an FBI informant and feuds with Herbert Sorrell, a union organizer.
 Reagan's marriage to actress Jane Wyman ends in divorce due to his political involvement and the premature death of their daughter Christine.

 In 1949, Reagan meets actress Nancy Davis, and the two marry in 1952.
 In 1964, Reagan campaigns for Republican presidential nominee Barry Goldwater, and delivers his "A Time for Choosing" speech.
+Goldwater ultimately loses the 1964 election in a landslide to incumbent president Lyndon B. Johnson.
 Reagan discusses his political future, and decides to run for governor of California in 1966.
 In 1969, Governor Reagan clashes with students at the University of California, Berkeley, and has the state National Guard sent in to quell the protests.

 In 1970, the Reagans hold prayers with Pat Boone and pastor George K. Otis, who prophesies Reagan will become president if he "walks uprightly" before God.
-Six years later, Reagan challenges incumbent President Gerald Ford for the Republican nomination at the Republican National Convention but loses in the delegate count.
-Ford loses the election to Democrat Jimmy Carter, and Reagan runs again for president in 1980.
-He beats Carter and forms a friendship with Tip O'Neill, the Democratic Speaker of the House.
+Six years later, Reagan challenges incumbent President Gerald Ford for the Republican nomination at the Republican National Convention but narrowly loses in the delegate count.
+Ford narrowly loses the election to Democrat Jimmy Carter, and Reagan runs again for president in 1980.
+He beats Carter in a landslide and forms a friendship with Tip O'Neill, the Democratic Speaker of the House.